n1ru4l/envelop/website/docs/guides/securing-your-graphql-api.md

 # Securing your GraphQL API

-Building a secure GraphQL API is hard because by design of to the "Graph" part withing GraphQL.
+Building a secure GraphQL API is hard by design of to the because "Graph" part withing GraphQL.
-Tooling for making different aspects of a GraphQL server secure have existed since forever.
+Libraries for making different aspects of a GraphQL server secure have existed since the early days of GraphQL.
-However, combining that tooling is often cumbersome and results in messy code.
+However, combining those tools is often cumbersome and results in messy code.
 With envelop securing your server is now as easy as pie!

 ## Authentication